to view an animated version of this procedure.

 Breast reconstruction is plastic surgery to rebuild a breast.
 It is usually done after a

-(removal of the breast) has been done to treat cancer.
+has been done to treat breast cancer.
 Reconstruction generally requires several stages.
 The first stage may be done at the time of mastectomy (immediate reconstruction) or at some point after the mastectomy (delayed reconstruction).
 Breast reconstruction can be done using an implant or tissue expander followed by placement of an implant.
 Breast reconstruction can also be done using a tissue flap taken from another part of the body.

 The goal of the procedure is to create a reconstructed breast that appears as similar to the natural breast as possible.